-Today we depart on our Journey to the to the lands of ancient treasures and Christian history with an overnight flight to Thessalonica.
+Today we embark on our Journey to the lands of ancient treasures and Christian history with an overnight flight to Greece.
 Prepare yourself for a life-changing experience.
 Get some rest on the flight…Tomorrow you will be walking where the apostles walked!

-A stop will be made in Berea to view the Bema surrounded by newly placed mosaics of Paul and the plaque of scripture regarding the "more noble" church.
-We also visit King Phillip's (Alexander's father) tomb in Vergina, one of the most outstanding finds in all of Greece.
-This afternoon we see the world famous Byzantine monasteries that are perched precariously on summits of gray rock pinnacles of varied and beautiful shapes.
+This morning we leave Thessalonica and travel to Berea where we’ll make a short stop to view the synagogue where Paul preached.
+We stop at the Bema surrounded by mosaics of Paul and the plaque of scripture regarding the "more noble" church.
+We pass by the area of King Phillip's (Alexander's father) tomb in Vergina, with travel commentary on the Apostle Paul's teaching.
+This afternoon we see the world-famous Byzantine monasteries that are perched precariously on summits of gray rock pinnacles of varied and beautiful shapes.
 Their history goes back to the 14th century when the monks sought refuge in the cliffside caves then fled higher to build the original wooden shelters, later transformed into monasteries.
-Our lodging this evening will be in Meteora.
+Our lodging this evening is in the Meteora area.

 Day 5: Delphi

-From the mountains, our tour travels southward to the lovely mountain region of Delphi - the ancient sanctuary of Apollo.
+From Meteora, our tour travels south to the lovely mountain region of Delphi - the ancient sanctuary of Apollo.
 Here you will gain a greater understanding of the Greek religious heritage and their influence on the early Christian church.
 We also visit the museum where we will marvel at the site of the Charioteer, a bronze statue so delicate we will see his eyelashes.
-This afternoon we continue southward past Thermopylae and on to the city of Athens, the birth place of democracy.
+This afternoon we continue south past Thermopylae to Athens which will be our home for the next three nights.

 Day 6: Athens, Acropolis & Mars Hill

-Following breakfast this morning we tour Athens, the foundation of democracy.
 We visit the Acropolis, the Parthenon, and Erectheum before viewing Athens atop Mars Hill where Paul stood and preached the truth to the Gentile nation.
-From atop Mars Hill we view the Agora below, the ancient marketplace and center of Athenian public life.
-Additional sites viewed during our panoramic bus tour are, the House of Parliament, the Tomb of the Unknown Soldier, Olympic Stadium, and Presidential Palace.
-A short walk from your hotel is the famous Plaka with a multitude of shops and cafes.
+Additional sites include the Agora (ancient market place and center of Athenian public life), the House of Parliament, Tomb of the Unknown Soldier, Olympic Stadium, and Presidential Palace.
+An option later this afternoon is a visit to the famous Plaka with a multitude of shops and cafes.

 Day 7: Ancient Corinth